 Guidance To Help Minimize Legal Risks Related To Employment

-We handle all employment-related matters, including discrimination, harassment, wage and hour violations, ERISA violations, wrongful discharge, defamation, breach of contract, workplace misappropriation of trade secrets and confidential information, unfair competition, retaliation, and employment-related torts.
+We handle all manners of employment-related disputes.
+This includes discrimination and harassment lawsuits.
+Our attorneys provide representation concerning wage-and-hour violations.
+Our office regularly represents employers in Employee Retirement Income Security Act (ERISA) violations.
+We defend you in wrongful discharge, breach of contract, trade secrets matters concerning confidential information, and employment-related torts.
 Whether the forum is federal or state court or an administrative agency, we aggressively defend our clients and attempt to resolve matters as efficiently and cost-effectively as possible.

-To discuss your goals and concerns, please call Mallor Grodner Attorneys at 812-332-5000 or 317-453-2000, or complete our contact form.
-With offices in Bloomington and Indianapolis, our attorneys advise and represent clients throughout Indiana and other states, as many of our clients are multi-jurisdictional employers.
+To discuss your goals and concerns, please call Mallor Grodner at 812-332-5000 or 317-453-2000 or complete our contact form.
+With offices in Bloomington and Indianapolis, we advise and represent clients throughout Indiana and other states, as many of our clients are multijurisdictional employers.

 Workplace Counseling And Investigations

-Employment litigation is expensive and distracts the workforce from getting their job done.
-Our attorneys understand that employers are best served by addressing potential workplace issues before problems arise.
-We assist our clients with developing preventive strategies to address workplace matters before litigation occurs.
+Employment litigation is expensive and distracts the workforce from getting their jobs done.
+We understand that employers are best served by addressing potential workplace issues before problems arise.
+We assist our clients in developing preventive strategies to address workplace matters before litigation occurs.

-Company policies and employee handbooks are key to defining the working relationship between employers and employees.
-Our attorneys assist employers to ensure that their policies and employee handbooks are consistent with their goals and corporate culture, as well as being compliant with all applicable laws and regulations.
-We audit current employment policies and handbooks to provide recommended changes and/or updates, as well as develop new policies and handbooks specifically tailored to the client’s needs.
+Company policies and employee handbooks are key to defining the working relationships between employers and employees.
+We assist employers to ensure that their policies and employee handbooks are consistent with their goals and corporate culture and compliant with all applicable laws and regulations.
+We audit current employment policies and handbooks to provide recommended changes and/or updates as well as develop new policies and handbooks specifically tailored to each client’s needs.
 In addition, we assist our clients in handling the following workplace issues as they arise:

 - Disability accommodations for employees